+Important: The

-Important: The lease certification form may be used; however, the information submitted may be used to certify that there is a lease, or agreement/arrangement that allows placement of colonies and if revealed that the lease certification form is not verifiable or that it was false and no agreement existed, the insured be subject to section 16(d) of the Basic Provisions, no indemnities will be paid and the insured will still owe premium.
+The lease certification form may be used to certify that there is a lease, or agreement/arrangement that allows placement of colonies in the insured grid ID and county.
+If revealed that the lease certification form is not verifiable or that it was false and no agreement existed, the insured be subject to section 16(d) of the Basic Provisions, no indemnities will be paid and the insured will still owe premium.